Leefrost/leefrost.github.io/about/index.md

 # About me

-### Hi there, I'm Sergii Lischuk, [Leefrost](http://leefrost.github.io) 👋
+### Hi there, I'm Sergii Lischuk, [Leefrost](https://codestory.me) 👋

 #### I am doing programming magic since 2010

-- 💬 Ask me about .NET / JS development
+- 💬 Ask me anything about .NET / JS development.
-- 📫 How to reach me: sergii.lischuk@gmail.com
-- 🤔 Sharing some thoughts, ideas and solutions here: [Code story](http://leefrost.github.io)
+- 📜 Learning Python and Go.
+- 📓 Writing tech articles on [Dev.to](https://dev.to/leefrost) and on [CodeStory.me](https://codestory.me).
-- 🏹 Passionate in: Machine learning / Data analysis / IOT
+- 🔥 Passionate in Machine learning / Data analysis / IOT.
+- 🎙️ Working on tech and dev life podcasts (soon!)

-#### Contact with me:
+#### You can contact with me by:

 <div style="display: flex">
   <a href="mailto:sergii.lischuk@gmail.com">